anatol/pacoloco/README.md

 CacheServer = http://yourpacoloco:9129/repo/archlinux/$repo/os/$arch
 ```

+Please refer to *pacman.conf* man page to learn more about this option.

 That's it.
 From now on, pacman requests will be proxied through our pacoloco server.

 ## Handling multiple architectures